mayankvirole/mayankvirole/README.md

 - 👋 Hi, I’m @mayankvirole
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently working with React.js
+- 🌱 I’m currently working with Vue.js
-- 💞️ I’m looking to collaborate on MERN stack projects
+- 💞️ I’m looking to collaborate on MEVN stack projects
 - 📫 You can reach me @mayankvirole@gmail.com